Gloria Lynne: Early life

 Lynne was born in Harlem in 1929 to John and Mary Wilson, a gospel singer.
 She grew up in Harlem, and as a young girl, Lynne sang with the local African Methodist Episcopal Zion Church Choir.

 Career

 At the age of 15, she won first prize at the Amateur Night contest at the Apollo Theater.
 She shared the stage with contemporary night club vocal ensembles, and recorded as part of such groups as the Enchanters and the Dell-Tones in the 1950s.
 As a soloist she recorded under her birth name, although most of her work was released under her stage name on the Everest, with whom she signed in 1958, and Fontana labels.

 Although showing much promise early on, especially after TV appearances, including the Harry Belafonte Spectacular, her development suffered through poor management.
-Some unscrupulous recording executives profited while she was had limited financial resources—a victim of unpaid royalties—and only saved by the fact that she was able to work steadily and earn her money from live performances.
+Some unscrupulous recording executives profited while she had limited financial resources—a victim of unpaid royalties—and only saved by the fact that she was able to work steadily and earn her money from live performances.